yegor256/blog/_drafts/_work.md

 one in Java also prove my point.

-In general, I believe that the more flexible the programming language is, the lower the _maintainability_ of the code&mdash;its key quality characteristic.
+In general, I believe that the more flexible the programming language is, the lower the _maintainability_&mdash;key quality characteristic&mdash;of the code it produces.
 Simply put, higher quality comes from simpler languages.

 The same is true for the entire software development: the more restrictions